cxclark/covid19-analysis/README.md

 With more data being collected everyday, we are improving our understanding on how different states and counties are affected by COVID.
 We will try to improve our models' performance in the future as more data becomes available.

 - **Widley varying state-level data.**
-As we mentioned earlier, we noticed that data varies widely on state-level, which explaines why our state-level models performed better than our models using all 5 states data for the most part.
+As we mentioned earlier, we noticed that data varies widely on state-level, which explaines why our state-level models performed better than our models using all five states data for the most part.

 - **More features are needed.**
 There are other factors which we didn't investigate in our models that might also be important to predict COVID severity, such as county mask wearing policies and the percentage of people wearing masks in each counties.